-Assistant Professor of Molecular Genetics; Graduate Program Coordinator, Biological Sciences
+Associate Professor of Molecular Biology, Biological Sciences, Graduate Program Coordinator

 About Professor Doherty

-Dr. Doherty recently joined the faculty of PSU from Harvard Medical School.
-Although originally from Northern Connecticut, she is still readjusting to New England weather after nearly a decade in North Carolina.
-She has experience in curriculum design, best teaching methods in the sciences, and laboratory research in cardiovascular disease and obesity.
+Dr. Doherty joined the faculty of PSU from Harvard Medical School in 2012.
+She has expertise in genetics/genomics, molecular biology, curriculum design, best practices in science teaching, and research in cardiovascular disease and obesity.
 Her teaching focuses on genetics, human disease, and molecular biology.
-In her laboratory, an ongoing research program is working to discover genetic targets for treating scarring of the heart caused by cardiovascular disease (See below for more details).
-Dr. Doherty is also Co-Director of the Biotechnology Program and accompanying Biotechnology major.
-She is looking forward to skiing in the White Mountains as well as meeting and interacting with PSU students in the classroom and laboratory.
+In her laboratory, she researches genetic targets for treating scarring of the heart caused by cardiovascular disease and wound healing (details below).
+Dr. Doherty is also the Coordinator of the Masters in Biology program at PSU.
+In her spare time, she enjoys attending concerts, canoeing, traveling, and the sport of curling.

 Doherty HE, Hagaman J, Kim HS, Hiller S, and Maeda N. Increased Ctgf gene expression exacerbates Angiotensin II-induced cardiac hypertrophy.
 In preparation.